Oswestry Round © All Rights Reserved.

 The Oswestry Round is a 33 mile circular walk centred on Oswestry, starting and finishing at the Lion Quays Resort in Chirk.
 It was devised by Dave Andrews and is described in a guide book of the same name produced to raise funds for Cancer Research UK and Lingen Davies Cancer Fund

-The Oswestry Round Challenge is on the 9th June 2018.
+The Oswestry Round Challenge is on the 15th June 2019.
 Walkers are invited to attempt the whole route as a one day challenge or half the route (17 miles).
 It is a sponsored event, with entry by registration in advance only.
-It costs £25.00 to enter and we ask those entering to aim to raise a minimum of £150.00
+It costs £25.00 to enter and we ask those entering to aim to try and raise a minimum of £150.00

 Can I choose where the money goes?